inSileco/inSileco.github.io/content/post/mathModeling/homepage/homepage.md

 ## Why models?

 We are all modellers, and so since a long time.
-The first drawings you did as a child, whether it was a cloud, your house or members of your family, were models .
+The first drawings you did as a child, whether it was a cloud, your house or members of your family, were models.
 Similarly, if you imagine the outcome of a war, an epidemic, a migration crisis, you are running an implicit model.

 Indeed, a model is an abstraction of the reality, that allows people to focus on the essentials by keeping out non-essential details.
 As Levin said in 1992: